 There’s a long list of historical and cultural circumstances (many of them very painful) that have obscured what would otherwise be a rather obvious fact: You can be Jewish and be a follower of Jesus.
 As people of Jewish heritage and diverse Jewish upbringings, we’ve all had to learn this truth about Jesus for ourselves in various ways.
 No two journeys are alike.
 But if you want to understand it for yourself, below you’ll find some of our personal experiences and some of the key things to consider.
 There’s a long list of historical circumstances (many very painful) that have obscured this rather obvious fact.
 As Jewish people of diverse upbringings, we’ve all had to learn this truth for ourselves in various ways.
 Here are some of our experiences and key points to consider.

 Billions of people from all over the world have experienced the love of the God of Israel as followers of Messiah Jesus.

-But as Jewish people, sometimes we get the impression that Jesus isn’t supposed to be for us, or that in order to follow Jesus, we would have to abandon our Jewish heritage and identity.
-We’ve had those kinds of doubts ourselves, but when we dug in and investigated, we found that just the opposite was true.
+But as Jewish people, we’ve heard that Jesus isn’t supposed to be for us—or that to follow him we’d have to abandon our Jewish heritage and identity.

 If you are Jewish and interested in Jesus, we have staff around the world who are available to answer any questions you may have.
 Reach out to us here, and we’ll connect you with the right staff person.